CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/activities/SierraVistaInstallfest_2017-10-28/index.md

  * Hardware for the event was on hand from previous Installfests that was donated by various members of the CLUG and AZLOCO .
 It includes switches, routers, and CAT-5 cables.
 A router was borrowed from the UA South IT Department to connect to their wired Internet.

- * Software in the form of installation media, DVDs and USB thumb drives was created by Rex Bouwense, and remains on hand for future events.
+ * Software, DVDs and USB thumb drives in the form of installation media, was created by Rex Bouwense and remains on hand for future events.

  * Ubuntu SWAG was passed out at the event.
 Items included Ubuntu lanyards, install disks, stickers, and pins.

- * Flyers with information about the AZLOCO and CLUG mission, activities, and event dates as well as Free an Open Source Equivalents to proprietary software applications were distributed to individuals at the event.
+ * Flyers with information about the AZLOCO and CLUG missions, activities, and event dates as well as Free an Open Source Equivalents to proprietary software applications were distributed to individuals at the event.

  * Training of members on installation procedures took place at regularly scheduled CLUG meetings and Ubuntu Hours for those members who thought that they were a little weak or apprehensive about installing a Linux Operating System on a stranger's computer.

- * We limited our installation ISOs to Ubuntu or Ubuntu “flavors” and Linux Mint (the two most popular and user friendly Linux Distributions) unlike AZLOCO who will install any Linux operating system on your computer.
+ * We limited our installation ISOs to Ubuntu or Ubuntu “flavors” and Linux Mint (the two most popular and user friendly Linux Distributions) unlike other AZLOCO installfests where you can have any Linux operating system installed on your computer.

  * Name tags were created for attending members by Rex Bouwense to identify them as installers and members of CLUG.